8 Tips For Deal With Rejection in Life

 You should not make sweeping generalizations when you are rejected.
 If one company turns you down for a job, you should not declare yourself incompetent.
 Or, if you get rejected by a single love interest, you must not conclude you are unlovable.
 Keep rejection in the proper perspective.

-One person’s opinion or one incident should never describe who you are.
+One person’s opinion or one incident should never define who you are.
 Don’t let your self-worth rely upon other people’s opinions about you.
 Just because someone thinks negatively about you doesn’t mean it’s true.

 8. Learn From Rejection